asheroto/winget-install/.github/README.md

 ## Setup

+**Note:** please use the latest version using `Install-Script` or by downloading the PS1 file from Releases.
+Using the version on the GitHub repository directly is not recommended because it may be under development and not ready for use.

 ### Method 1 - PowerShell Gallery

-**Note:** please use the latest version using Install-Script or the PS1 file from Releases, the version on GitHub itself may be under development and not work properly.

 Open PowerShell as Administrator and type